anindex/ssax/README.md

   <img src="demos/ss-lv_100000.gif" width="32%" />
 </p>

 **NOTE**: This repository implements the Sinkhorn Step optimizer (in JAX) as a general-purpose standalone solver for non-convex optimization problems.
-The MPOT trajectory optimizer using Sinkhorn Step (in PyTorch) will be released in a separate repository.
+The MPOT trajectory optimizer using Sinkhorn Step (in PyTorch) is released in this repository [mpot](https://github.com/anindex/mpot).

 ## Paper Preprint